Synesso/scweery/README.markdown

 }
 </pre>

-In the example above, the spam machine will be asked to send virtual teddy bears, mafia hits or farmyard animals to all of your lucky friends.
+In the example above, the spam machine will be asked to send virtual teddy bears, mafia hits or farmyard animals to all of your "lucky" friends.

 ### Invoking the SQL to infer a list of objects